techmyth/techmyth.github.io/content/posts/vmware-enable-tps.en.md

 #### [Disabling TPS in vSphere – Impact on Critical Applications](https://blogs.vmware.com/apps/2014/10/disabling-tps-vsphere-impact-critical-applications.html)

-#### Note: I show you how to change this value using Powershell because it allows you to make the change to multiple servers at the same time
+#### Note: I show you how to change this value using PowerShell because it allows you to make the change to multiple servers at the same time

 To begin we must verify what value is currently configured on the ESXi servers.
-To accomplish this task i use the `Get-VMHost` command to extract the information of the servers connected to the vCenter.
+To accomplish this task I use the `Get-VMHost` command to extract the information of the servers connected to the vCenter.
 The result is then sent to the `Get-AdvancedSetting -Name Mem.ShareForceSalting` command which allows us to extract the value configured in the `Mem.ShareForceSalting` variable.

 ```text
 PS /home/blabla> Get-VMHost | Get-AdvancedSetting -Name Mem.ShareForceSalting | Select-Object Entity,Name,Value,Type | Format-Table -Wrap -AutoSize